Competitive Auctions with Imperfect Predictions: Downward-Closed Permutation Environments

-Our last task is to find a $1$-consistent and $O(1)$-robust mechanism for benchmark $2v_2\cdot \mathbb{I}[\#(\boldsymbol{v}\neq \hat{\boldsymbol{v}})=2]$.
-Since $2v_2$ benchmark is sensitive to two wrong predictions, we have no hope to obtain a bounded robustness ratio if we still use a bid-independent combination of mechanisms that discard all the bids.
-Our mechanism is based on a modified version of the single-item Vickrey auction.
+Since $2v_2$ benchmark is sensitive to two wrong predictions, we have no hope of obtaining a bounded robustness ratio if we still use a bid-independent combination of mechanisms that do not make use of the bids.
+Our mechanism is based on a modified version of the single-item Vickrey auction (that is, serve the bidder $1$ with probability $1$ and offer the second highest bid as the payment of the bidder $1$).
 After the modification, it can run concurrently with $OPT_{\X}(\bhv)$, which addresses the feasibility issue of the bid-independent combination approach.
 Also, it guarantees at least half the revenue of the original single-item Vickrey auction.